Racial Equity & Inclusion

 Though the factors driving the rise in hate crimes and inequities are numerous, Impact believes that these incidents cannot be isolated as a new phenomenon and instead must be understood as part of a much longer history rife with anti-Asian and anti-immigrant laws, policies, and attitudes that traces back for more than a century.

 In September 1907, a mob of five hundred white men in Bellingham, WA ransacked homes and rounded up 200 South Asian migrant workers to stay overnight in the basement of City Hall.
-They wanted to send a message, and they were never held accountable for it.
-In a testament to how successful the mob was in realizing their goals, the entire South Asian population left Bellingham within 10 days.
+They wanted to send a message, and unfortunately were successful: the entire South Asian population was driven out of Bellingham within 10 days.
+No one was ever held accountable for this act of domestic terrorism.

 Far from the days of describing “Hindos” (Indians) as “dirty”, “mean”, and “undesirable”, the pervasive model minority myth also has the effect of excluding South Asian Americans from fully participating in democracy and pits them against other communities of color.